-The carrying amounts of financial asset at amortised cost, loans receivable, cash and cash equivalents, loans payable and accruals approximate their fair values.
+The carrying amounts of financial asset at other comprehensive income, financial asset through profit or loss, financial assets at amortised cost, cash and cash equivalents, loans payable and accruals approximate their fair values.

-The Company has investment at fair value through other comprehensive income in unquoted securities.
+The Company has investment at fair value through other comprehensive income and through profit or loss in unquoted securities.
 The unquoted securities have underlying investments.
 Operating investments are valued using discounted cash flow analysis while non-operating investments are valued at net book value.